Water Framework Directive

 Online survey: The draft RBMP is long and very detailed.
 Some people and organisations interested in the draft plan might only want to comment on specific or local issues.
 An online survey with specific questions will be available on this web page in April.

 National conference: The Department of Housing, Planning, Community and Local Government plans to host a national conference on the draft RBMP before the end of June 2017.
 The conference will be an opportunity to discuss and debate particular parts of the plan and issues about water quality.
 Conference details will be available here shortly.

 Significant Water Management Issues (SWMI)

-One of the key milestones in designing the second cycle of the plans is the identification of the Significant Water Management Issues in Ireland (SWMI).
+One of the key milestones in designing the second cycle draft RBMP was the identification of the significant water management issues in Ireland (SWMI).
 In June 2015, we published the Significant Water Management Issues in Ireland public consultation document.
-This document provided an overview of the status of our waters and outlined the challenges ahead.
+This provided an overview of the status of our waters and outlined the challenges ahead.

 We asked for feedback to confirm that the appropriate issues and key challenges had been identified.
 We also asked for suggestions on how to resolve these issues between now and 2021.